joomcode/e2ed/README.md

 For example, if it is equal to three, the test will be run no more than three times.

 `overriddenUserAgent: string | null`: if not `null`, then this value will override the browser's user agent in tests.
+This override only works when `enableChromeDevToolsProtocol` is `true`.

 `packTimeout: number`: timeout (in millisecond) for the entire pack of tests (tasks).
 If the test pack takes longer than this timeout, the pack will fail with the appropriate error.